sculptor/sculptor.github.io/documentation/event-driven-tutorial.md

 }
 ~~~

-Not only Service and Repository can be subscribers.
-It is also possible to define a dedicated Consumer, which can only receive events.
-You can inject Services and Repositories to the Consumer, as usual.
+Not only `Service` and `Repository` can be subscribers.
+It is also possible to define a dedicated `Consumer`, which can only receive events.
+You can inject Services and Repositories to the `Consumer`, as usual.

 ~~~
 Consumer EventCounter {